Bukkasan 仏果山 – Mt. Takatori 高取山 – Miyagase Dam 宮ヶ瀬ダム

 A Gateway Hike Towards Mt.
 Tanzawa

 For those looking for a limbering up hike before tackling the Tanzawa Mountain Range, Mt.
 Bukka is a good starting point.
 The mountain has long been a popular haunt for United States Army folk stationed at nearby Camp Zama.
 The downside is if you’re coming from Tokyo you are made to take the train all the way to Hon-Atsugi Station on the Odakyu Line before having to ride a bus back up through the valley.
 This hike runs lengthwise along the range rather than up and down the shortest approach as some other bloggers have done.
 Be warned though the area like Mt.
-Tanzawa is a heaven for leeches (hiru) from early to late summer.
+Tanzawa a haven for land leeches yama-hiru so pack some salt from early to late summer.

 At Hon-Atsugi Station take the north exit and nosey across to the number 5 bus stop.
 On this particular weekday morning there were only a few of us lined up for the 07:40 bus.
 At Tsuchiyama-toge 土山峠 (50 mins, 560 yen) cross the road and backtrack 100 metres to the trailhead.
 From the bus stop it takes around an hour to reach the saddle at Kawagoishiyama (640 m) before the final push to the summit of Mt.
 Bukka 仏果山 also colloquially known as Bukkasan (747 m).
 In the springtime the “shinryoku” or fresh green livens up the backdrop interspersed with the occasional purple tsutsuji or azalea flowers.